-ITIN Application Option 3: Mail
+Option 3: Mail on your own

 Another option is to mail your completed tax return, W-7 ITIN application, and personal identifying documents on your own to the IRS ITIN Center.
+Original documents you submit will be returned to you at the mailing address shown on your Form W-7.
+You don't need to provide a return envelope.
+If you anticipate needing your original documents for any purpose within 14 weeks of submitting your ITIN application by mail, we recommend applying in person at an IRS Taxpayer Assistance Center or CAA.

 The address for ITIN processing is: